esquires/lvdb/README.md

 vim-pdb
 ===

-Links Vim to ipdb for lightweight but powerful debugging
+Links Vim to ipdb and gdb for lightweight but powerful debugging.

 Installation
 ------------